Measurable reduction in positive toxicity test using standard methods, for pesticides and other pollutants in Delta waters.

 Link to the SPOT reports

-Next Data Update: This visualization will not be updated, as the final SPOT report was released in 2016.
-However, we anticipate additional toxicity data (e.g. Delta RMP) to be made available that will enable us to create new data visualizations.
+Next Data Update: This visualization will not be updated until the next SPOT report is released.
+In addition, we anticipate additional toxicity data (e.g. Delta RMP or other programs sampling toxicity) to be made available that will enable us to create new data visualizations.

 Delta Regional Monitoring Program